When it comes to cleansers, it's almost impossible to find one product that works for everybody.

 First Aid Beauty Face Cleanser Texture

-If it reminds you a bit of liquid hand soap, you're not alone.
-It's got the same pearlescent white hue, but the texture is a little more luxe, thick and whipped.
-And unlike hand soap, it's fragrance-free, of course.
+If it reminds you of liquid hand soap, you're not alone.
+It has the same pearlescent white colour, but the texture is a little more luxe, thick and whipped.
+(And unlike hand soap, it's fragrance-free, of course.)

-Once you start massaging it around, you'll notice that it transforms into a cream:
+Once you gently massage it over damp skin, you'll notice that it transforms into a creamy lather:

 How to Use the First Aid Beauty Face Cleanser

-Step 1: Apply a small amount to damp skin.
-A little goes a long way, so a dime-sized squeeze would be more than enough to do your entire face.
-Massage it around with your fingertips to break up the dirt, oil and makeup.
+Apply to damp skin: A little goes a long way, so a dime-sized squeeze of First Aid Beauty Face Cleanser should be more than enough to do your entire face.
+Apply it to damp skin, and massage onto all areas of the face to break up the dirt, oil and makeup.

 There's one more thing I love about this cleanser... all the size options!
-The price for this 2 oz. size is REALLY affordable ($12.50 Canadian / $10 US), especially given how little product you'll need each time you wash.
+The smallest one, at 2 oz., is super affordable, especially considering how little product you'll need each time you wash.
 They also have a 5 oz. and an 8 oz., once you're ready to commit!